Cannon Mills: Golden years

 With Charles Albert Cannon in charge, the Cannon Mills Corporation entered its golden years.
 In 1924, funds and land for James William Cannon High School were donated by the company.
 Later in 1928, Charles Cannon organized nine textile companies into a large corporation, Cannon Mills.
 300,000 towels were produced each day, and it soon became the world's largest producer of textile products.
 Cannon retired in 1962 at the age of seventy and was replaced as president by Donnell S Holt, moving up to chairman of the board.
 Sales and profit continued to rise.
 The one-million-square-foot towel distribution center was built in 1962 and the 840000 sqft sheet distribution center was constructed in the early 1970s.
-Cannon died on April 1, 1971 of a massive stroke.
+Cannon died on April 1, 1971, of a massive stroke.
 Holt remained president until 1974, helping modernize the management style and fighting hard to combat negative public images of Cannon Mills.

-Fieldcrest spun off by Marshall Field
+Fieldcrest division of Marshall Field

 In 1911, Marshall Field & Company, the Chicago department store, acquired seven mills in Eden, North Carolina (then known as Leaksville, Spray & Draper) from Benjamin Franklin Mebane, a local entrepreneur who had secured financing from Field's.
 In 1916, Field's began construction on Fieldcrest Mills in Fieldale, a 1600 acre mill town near Martinsville, Virginia, which was completed in 1919.
 Field's later purchased more mills to supply its retail and wholesale operation.
 In 1935, company chairman James O. McKinsey reorganized the firm's 24 textile mills into one manufacturing operation, called Fieldcrest, with headquarters in New York City.
 In 1953, Fieldcrest was spun off from Field's into a freestanding business.